YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    YDB>set ^Weather("Santiago",$Piece($Horolog,",",1),$Piece($Horolog,",",2))="Cloudy"

    YDB>zsystem "$ydb_dist/mupip replicate -source -showbacklog"
-   Mon Nov 18 19:20:09 2019 : Initiating SHOWBACKLOG operation on source server pid [748] for secondary instance [paris] 1 : backlog number of transactions written to journal pool and yet to be sent by the source server 6 : sequence number of last transaction written to journal pool 5 : sequence number of last transaction sent by source server Mon Nov 18 19:20:09 2019 : Initiating SHOWBACKLOG operation on source server pid [751] for secondary instance [melbourne] 2 : backlog number of transactions written to journal pool and yet to be sent by the source server 6 : sequence number of last transaction written to journal pool 4 : sequence number of last transaction sent by source server
+  Wed Apr 13 16:31:15 2022 : Initiating SHOWBACKLOG operation on source server pid [869] for secondary instance [paris] 1 : backlog number of transactions written to journal pool and yet to be sent by the source server 6 : sequence number of last transaction written to journal pool 5 : sequence number of last transaction sent by source server Wed Apr 13 16:31:15 2022 : Initiating SHOWBACKLOG operation on source server pid [873] for secondary instance [melbourne] 2 : backlog number of transactions written to journal pool and yet to be sent by the source server 6 : sequence number of last transaction written to journal pool 4 : sequence number of last transaction sent by source server

    YDB>